DeRi-Bot: Learning to Collaboratively Manipulate Rigid Objects via Deformable Objects: Related Works

 \subsection{Soft Body Manipulation}

 Deformable object manipulation is a challenging problem due to its high degree of freedom.
-Plenty of work has been introduced ranging from imitation learning to reinforcement learning to model deformable object dynamics~\cite{Lee2014UnifyingSR,nair2017combining}.
+Plenty of work has been introduced ranging from imitation learning to reinforcement learning to model deformable object dynamics~\cite{Lee2014UnifyingSR,nair2017combining,kawaharazuka2019dynamic}.
 For example,~\cite{Lee2014UnifyingSR} optimizes learning from the demonstration for generalization to the novel deformable object manipulation task.~\cite{nair2017combining} uses self-supervised and imitation learning to manipulate the rope to place it in the given target configuration.
+In addition,~\cite{kawaharazuka2019dynamic} proposes a framework to generate an optimized time-series joint torque command to align the rope with the target 2D configuration.
 Other than that, demonstration-free methods such as~\cite{wu2020} leverage model-free reinforcement learning to manipulate 1 to 2-dimensional deformable objects, and~\cite{zhang2021robots} use a self-supervised framework to plan for high-speed rope manipulation.
 The application of modeling deformable object physics has been demonstrated in various tasks such as knot-tying with a rope~\cite{Hopcroft1991ACS, 7487548, Morita2003} and rope untangling~\cite{6696448, Grannen2020UntanglingDK, she2021cable}.
 Although the methods in modeling deformable object dynamics may be helpful in our approach to predict desired rope configurations for moving the attached rigid object, we follow a model-free approach that directly trains a robot action policy and implicitly learns the deformable object physics along with their relation to rigid-object and robot action dynamics.
 Perhaps a more relevant approach to our method is the iterative residual method~\cite{chi2022irp}.
 Similar to CPN, it leverages the Delta Dynamics Network to predict the outcome rope tip trajectory after adjusting the previous whipping action.
 By iteratively applying the best adjustments to the last action, the rope tip eventually reaches the target position.
 Similar to their approach, our method also forecasts object states given different actions, but we evaluate actions supported by neural networks rather than random residual actions and consider a heterogeneous setup that combines both rigid and soft objects.